 The mobile office that actually works — internet, power, video calls, ergonomics.

+The two things that make or break remote work on the road.
 1. Reliable internet that isn't campground WiFi.
 2. Enough power to run your setup.
 Get these two right first.
 Everything else is comfort.

+Quick Power Math.
 Laptop: 45–95W.
 Hotspot: 10–20W.
 Starlink Mini: ~30W.
 Ring light: 15–40W.
 Total typical work setup: 100–185W.
 A 1000Wh power station runs that for 5–8 hours without recharging.

+Why This Matters.
 RV interiors are dark and echoey.
 Without a proper setup, you look and sound unprofessional on every call.
 These four items fix the problem completely.

+The Dinette Problem.
 The RV dinette is your default workspace.
 The bench seating will give you lower back pain within 2 hours.
 This is not dramatic — it's physics.
 Fix it before your first work trip.

 Know your data situation before you book a site.
 'Full hookups' has nothing to do with cellular coverage.
 Check carrier maps for your destination and have a backup hotspot on a different carrier before committing to a week somewhere remote.